Loretta Lynn, coal miner’s daughter and country queen, dies

 Long after her commercial peak, Lynn won two Grammys in 2005 for her album “Van Lear Rose,” which featured 13 songs she wrote, including “Portland, Oregon” about a drunken one-night stand.
 “Van Lear Rose” was a collaboration with rocker Jack White, who produced the album and played the guitar parts.

+Reba McEntire was among the stars who reacted to Lynn’s death, posting online about how the singer reminded her of her late mother.
+“Strong women, who loved their children and were fiercely loyal.
+Now they’re both in Heaven getting to visit and talk about how they were raised, how different country music is now from what it was when they were young.
+Sure makes me feel good that Mama went first so she could welcome Loretta into the hollers of heaven!”

-Born Loretta Webb, the second of eight children, she claimed her birthplace was Butcher Holler, near the coal mining company town of Van Lear in the mountains of east Kentucky.
-There really wasn’t a Butcher Holler, however.
-She later told a reporter that she made up the name for the purposes of the song based on the names of the families that lived there.
+Born Loretta Webb, the second of eight children, she wrote that her birthplace was Butcher Holler, near the coal mining company town of Van Lear in the mountains of east Kentucky.
+She literally put the place on the map, according to Peter Cooper, senior director, producer and writer at the Country Music Hall of Fame and Museum.
+He wrote in his 2017 book “Johnny’s Cash and Charley’s Pride: Lasting Legends and Untold Adventures in Country Music” that she made up the name for the purposes of the song based on the names of the families that lived there.

 “I was singing when I was born, I think,” she told the AP in 2016.
 “Daddy used to come out on the porch where I would be singing and rocking the babies to sleep.
 He’d say, ‘Loretta, shut that big mouth.
 People all over this holler can hear you.’
 And I said, ‘Daddy, what difference does it make?
 They are all my cousins.’”